Bodies of Knowledge 2021 Conference

 Who Should Attend?

 Our 2021 BOK conference is open to all graduate students (research and professional) and researchers.
 Programmers, policymakers and others are also encouraged to attend.
 Abstracts can be works in progress, project proposals, capstone projects and completed research!
+There is no cost to registering.
+Register today by clicking here.

 Get in touch